Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Redistricting Game Specification

 \subsection{Split-control and nonpartisan map drawers}

 Map drawers with split partisan control are assumed to stalemate with probability controlled by parameter \texttt{stale\_split\_prob}, which has a \(\Beta(3, 5)\) prior.
 When they don't stalemate, split-control map drawers are assumed to propose a map with the same partisan bias as one drawn by a nonpartisan map drawer.
+While we suspect this probability could be set to 1 without changing the results, a probability of compromise reflects a history of compromise plans in state legislatures.

 In Round 1, nonpartisan map drawers are assumed to propose a plan with partisan bias of 0.
 In Round 2---after one veto has already occurred---nonpartisan map drawers are assumed to shift the bias of their proposed plan in the direction of the average partisanship of the veto players.
 Specifically, if \(x\) is the proposal from the previous stage, then the proposal in Round 2 is The \texttt{veto\_nonp\_shift} parameter controls the amount of the shift and receives a \(\Norm(0.65, 0.3)\) prior.
+This mechanism reflects real-world patterns of repeated map-drawing, such as when the (Republican-controlled) Iowa legislature rejected the proposed plan from the nonpartisan advisory commission, then adopted a second proposal from the same commission that favored Republicans. more.